40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $50-$100 for 1 hour or $175-$275 for 3 hours.

-Permits & Reservations: Halfway House for your intimate wedding or elopement through Boulder Open Space
+Permits & reservations: Halfway House for your intimate wedding or elopement through Boulder Open Space

 Accessibility: Easily accessible lake views with optional hiking.
 Open year-round.